5. Conclusion¶

 As none of these evaluations describe the process on how questions were developed, it comes as no surprise that neither evaluation refers to evidence-based best practices in the literature.

-The mandatory ELIXIR evaluation questions with the goal of evaluating course quality can be criticized, with
+The mandatory ELIXIR evaluation questions with the goal of evaluating course quality have the following relation to the academic literature

 TODO